Board of Directors

 The Chair of any meeting has an ordinary vote, but does not have a casting vote on any matter.

-Peter Bicknell, BA, M Soc Admin, JP, was appointed the independent Chair on 22 March 2015 and he was reappointed for another term of three years from 22 March 2018.
+Peter Bicknell, AM, BA, M Soc Admin, JP, was appointed the independent Chair on 22 March 2015 and he was reappointed for another term of three years from 22 March 2018 and from 22 March 2021.

 The Company has written agreements with each director setting out the terms of their appointment.
 These include Deeds of Access and Indemnity, which contain the arrangements which the Company and the Director have made concerning indemnities, insurance, Company records and confidentiality and letters of appointment setting out details of directors’ fees and the committees on which they may serve.